-Change in fair value of success payments liability
+Change in fair value of success payment liability

-The increase of \$9.3 million in fair value of the success payments liability was primarily attributable to the decrease in the fair value of our common stock which resulted in a fair value adjustment of \$1.5 million to other expense during the year ended December 31, 2022.
-During the year ended December 31, 2021, certain success payment obligations were triggered, and amounts due to Harvard and Broad totaled \$6.3 million.
-These amounts were settled in cash in November 2021.
-No success payments were triggered or paid during the year ended December 31, 2022.
+During the year ended December 31, 2023, the change in fair value of the success payment liability was primarily due to the decrease in the fair value of our common stock and increase in our shares outstanding, which resulted in a fair value adjustment of \$0.2 million recorded to other income.
+During the year ended December 31, 2022, the change in fair value of the success payment liability was primarily due to the decrease in the fair value of our common stock and the increase in our shares outstanding, which resulted in a fair value adjustment of \$1.5 million recorded to other income.
+No success payments were triggered or paid during the years ended December 31, 2023 or 2022.
 The remaining success payment obligations will continue to be revalued at the end of each reporting period.

-Interest and other income (expense), net
+Interest and other income, net

-The increase of \$6.7 million in interest and other income (expense) for the year ended December 31, 2022 was primarily attributable to increasing interest rates on our higher marketable securities balances.
+The increase of \$16.3 million in interest and other income for the year ended December 31, 2023 was primarily attributable to increasing interest rates on our higher marketable securities balances.

-Comparison of the Years Ended December 31, 2021 and 2020
+Comparison of the years ended December 31, 2022 and 2021

-A discussion of changes in our results of operations during the year ended December 31, 2021 compared to the year ended December 31, 2020 has been omitted from this Annual Report on Form 10-K but may be found in "Item 7.
-Management's Discussion and Analysis of Financial Condition and Results of Operations" in our Annual Report on Form 10-K for the year ended December 31, 2021, filed with the SEC on March 14, 2022, which discussion is incorporated herein by reference and which is available free of charge on the SEC's website at www.sec.gov.
+A discussion of changes in our results of operations during the year ended December 31, 2022 compared to the year ended December 31, 2021 has been omitted from this Annual Report but may be found in "Item 7.

+Management's Discussion and Analysis of Financial Condition and Results of Operations" in our Annual Report on Form 10-K for the year ended December 31, 2022, filed with the SEC on March 2, 2023, which discussion is incorporated herein by reference and which is available free of charge on the SEC's website at www.sec.gov.